josephryan/Hernandez_Ryan_2021_Recoding/02-COMPOSITIONAL_HETEROGENEITY/02-HETEROGENEOUS_DATA/README.md

 empty directories in which to simulate compositionally heterogeneous datasets

 ### comphet_index_scatter.R
-produces a scatter plot showing the relationship between the length of internode branches for each tree and comp-het index values for each inflation parameter tested using comphet_index.csv
+produces a scatter plot showing the relationship between the length of internode branches for each tree and comp-het index values for each inflation parameter tested using comphet_index.csv.
+This script also calculates a linear regression for these relationships.

 ### comphet_index.csv
 com-het index values for each simulated dataset